Mortgage Q&A: “What is a lender overlay?”

 If you’ve been studying underwriting guidelines recently to determine if you’re eligible for a mortgage, it’s important to understand that they can vary widely from bank to bank.

-Different Lenders Assume Varying Levels of Risk
+Different Mortgage Lenders Assume Varying Levels of Risk

-- Just like any other business
+- Just like any other line of business out there

-- Mortgage lenders have varying risk appetites
+- Mortgage lenders have varying risk appetites and specialties

 - Some will accept lots of risk in exchange for higher interest rates

-- While others will stick to more conservative lending
+- While others will stick to more conservative lending even if they lose customers in the process

-In a nutshell, lenders have different appetites for risk, along with different specialties, so what one lender will gladly approve, another may not touch with a 10-foot pole.
+In a nutshell, mortgage lenders have different appetites for risk, along with different specialties, so what one lender will gladly approve, another may not touch with a 10-foot pole.

 One important concept you should familiarize yourself with is the “lender overlay,” which is essentially an expanded guideline (or set of guidelines) on top of what Fannie Mae, Freddie Mac, or the FHA/VA will allow.